tlack/xacto/README.md

 Goals:

 * Use as few global "verbs" as possible - have one understood meaning of each
+* Make each verb behave logically for each type of data/collection (find the path of least surprise)
 * Add the first level of required sugar to make it edible by humans
-* Find a path of least surprise

 Generally, X's verbs take the "data" or "from" thing as the first argument with the operation or value as the second.